Become a member

 4. Promptly address any breaches of copyright once it is brought to their attention

 The ASA supports limitations on use of the licensed work to prevent infringing or harmful outputs and further theft of copyright material.
-Having said that, there is uncertainty about how the guardrails will work, making it difficult to determine the extent to which authors’ rights are adequately protected – including from all users, not just those using the output for commercial purposes.
+Having said that, there is uncertainty about how the guardrails will work because of the opacity about how the technology works and the limited extent to which LLMs can currently prevent regurgitation.
+This makes it difficult to determine the extent to which authors’ rights are adequately protected.
 For example, how would these guardrails prevent any users from thwarting the output restrictions by generating bite-size chunks of text across multiple sessions?

 Additionally, we encourage authors to ask their publisher how their moral rights are being protected.
 In the case of nonfiction authors especially, the right to attribution or against false attribution may be of some concern, and has not been addressed in these guardrails.